Dre Campbell Farm

 Note: This is our best-known way to get rid of weeds naturally without killing grass.
 Just pluck the weeds out of your lawn by hand!

-5. Apply Mulch Around Your Plants
+5. Apply Mulch

-Organic mulches like wood chips, straw, or tree leaves are ideal for flower and garden beds.
+Organic mulches, like wood chips, straw, or tree leaves, are ideal for flower and garden beds.

 6. Grow Cover Crops